The Editor Suggests :

 The tangarana tree, Triplaris surinamensis.

 tangarana ant: (n) A fierce ant, the mama of the tangarana tree and is a symbiote of that tree.
-AWW The tangarana tree’s hollow stems teem with thousands of the black ants.
+AWW The tangarana tree's hollow stems teem with thousands of the black ants.
 Each ant is more than an inch long.
-When something bumps against the tree, the ants think it’s an attack on their home and rush to defend it.
+When something bumps against the tree, the ants think it's an attack on their home and rush to defend it.
 They will even jump off branches into your canoe to sting you if they think their tree is threatened.
-PDA The tree produces extra-floral nectaries to feed them.
+PDA The tree produces extra-floral nectaries [glands on leaves or stems that secrete nectar] to feed them.
 In return, the ants aggressively defend their host tree by clipping off any vine, bromeliad or other unwanted visitor.
 If a person touches this tree, the small ants stealthily exit through pores in the branches, cover the arm, and wait until a chemical signal is released.
 When the signal is given, all the ants bite simultaneously.
 Their bite penetrates the skin and formic acid is sprayed into the wound, so that the pain escalates for hours afterward.
 The natives refer to the ants as piranhas of the trees.
-Ingenious at utilizing the Amazon’s biodiversity, the natives have a use for the tangarana as well.
+Ingenious at utilizing the Amazon's biodiversity, the natives have a use for the tangarana as well.
 Adulterers are tied up to a tangarana tree until they pass out with pain (this usually happens after about twenty minutes of blood-curdling screaming).
 DAJG

 tantakuy: (n) Meeting. (v) To meet, to come together.
 PSL